JMotohashi/JMotohashi/Notes_02.md

 ### Concerns
 *Steering away from traditional infracstructure.
-What are the possibilities and outcomes like for downtown?*
+What are the possibilities and outcomes like for downtown on the cloud?*